Tuesday, April 30, 2019

 After wrapping up their East Coast tour, the Highlighters officially disbanded in 1971.
 Some of the members worked together again in different bands: Boone, Brantley and Ball reunited for the Rhythm Machine.
 The band recorded one album and three singles, including the hot funk jam, “The Kick.”
 However, they were primarily a touring ensemble and spent much more time on the road than in the studio.
 And the band would pull in large crowds at their live shows.

 Bell and Garvin linked up again for the band James Bell & the Turner Brothers, who recorded the minor classic “The Funky Buzzard.”
 The sizzling groove features a cold-ass drum break from Garvin.
-Garvin later became the drummer for Marvin Gaye’s touring band in 1974, and he toured with the Motown legend for four years.
+Garvin later became the drummer for Marvin Gaye’s touring band in 1974 and toured with the Motown legend for four years.

 The Highlighters have enjoyed a huge resurgence in popularity over the last few decades.
 Record collectors, DJs and funk aficionados worldwide have rediscovered their music.
 And their records have been commanding extremely high prices on the collector’s circuit.
 This renewed interest in the band prompted independent label Stones Throw Records to reissue "The Funky 16 Corners."
 And in 2001, the label released the funk compilation titled The Funky 16 Corners.
 The influential compilation contains funk songs and instrumentals recorded between 1968 and 1974 by largely unknown and unsung funk and soul bands.
-The Rhythm Machine's "The Kick" is included on the compilation as is the compilation's namesake, "The Funky 16 Corners" by the Highlighters Band.
+The Rhythm Machine's "The Kick" is included on the compilation as is the compilation's namesake, "The Funky 16 Corners," by the Highlighters Band.

 This newfound interest in the Highlighters' music inspired Garvin and Bell to reconnect to form the New Highlighters, with brothers Dan and Clint Jones on guitar and Kenneth Burke on bass.
-Garvin and Bell even resurrected their old label, Three Diamonds, to release new music.
+Garvin and Bell even resurrected their old label Three Diamonds to release new music.

 The Funky 16 Corners compilation is available on vinyl, CD and MP3 at Amazon